Table of Contents

 • any other unincorporated organisation (such as a partnership).

-Diplomatic missions are also entitled to a basic banking service.
+The following entities are also entitled to the basic banking service:

-The business or diplomatic mission must have been denied minimal service by at least three different banks to be able to claim the basic banking service.
+The business, diplomatic mission or co-owners association must have been denied minimal service by at least three different banks to be able to claim the basic banking service.
+The refusal by at least two different banks and the notification of the termination of the current account(s) are also sufficient.

 Who provides the basic banking service?